SFTtech/openage/doc/ideas/gameplay.md

  - tournament settings (SQ/MQ, etc.) are stored in a container (importable file/or directly in the server environment depending on the architecture of the multiplayer)

-   - the container stores direct link to download maps from an OpenAge community servers for this tournament (no p2p-sharing of maps with different versions anymore, still possible in private games)
+   - the container stores direct link to download maps from an openage community servers for this tournament (no p2p-sharing of maps with different versions anymore, still possible in private games)

    - container will contain also the drafting, which will become static during ongoing tournament
-     - before the tournament the civ, team and map-drafting is handled directly by the community server and stores information inside the container
+     - before the tournament the civ, team and map drafting is handled directly by the community server and stores information inside the container
      - admin changes still possible for special use cases
    - when starting the tournament every player will download the important information from their pre-chosen and fixed parts and everything will be pre-configured and grey (if no spontaneous changes are allowed)